Tom Seaver, Heart and Mighty Arm of Miracle Mets, Dies at 75

 “He was simply the greatest Mets player of all-time and among the best to ever play the game,” Mets owner Fred Wilpon and son Jeff, the team’s chief operating officer, said in a statement.

-Seaver was elected to the Hall of Fame in 1992 when he appeared on 425 of 430 ballots for a then-record 98.84%.
-His mark was surpassed in 2016 by Ken Griffey Jr., again in 2019 when Mariano Rivera became the first unanimous selection by baseball writers, and in 2020 when Derek Jeter fell one vote short of a clean sweep.
+Seaver was elected to the Hall of Fame in 1992 when he appeared on a then-record 425 of 430 ballots — almost 99 percent.

 “Tom was a gentleman who represented the best of our national pastime,” Commissioner Rob Manfred said in a statement.
 “He was synonymous with the New York Mets and their unforgettable 1969 season.”